• Skip to main content

 A light dusting of icing sugar to finish.

 The filling is simple.
-Combine the crumb with milk and let it stand for a few minutes.
-Grate in the almond paste and stir.
-Add a little more milk until you have a relatively smooth pipe-able mixture, now you’re ready to fill the buns!
-A word of warning, when you whip the cream, take care not to over whisk, you want the cream to just hold its form.
-Now all you have to do is sit back and enjoy the fruits of your labour!
+Combine the crumb with milk and leave it to stand for a few minutes.
+Grate in the almond paste and stir well.
+Add a little more milk until you have a smooth, pipeable mixture.
+Now you’re ready to fill the buns!

 Semla Swedish